Assassinations of George Moscone and Harvey Milk: Trial and aftermath

 White was charged with first-degree murder with two special circumstances, both of which had been passed into law through California Proposition 7 only three weeks before the assassinations.
 Specifically, the victim(s) were elected officials of a local government of California and the killing was intentionally carried out in retaliation for or to prevent the performance of the victim(s) official duties; and, more than one murder was committed.
 Murder with special circumstances meant that, if convicted, White could have faced the death penalty.

 White's defense team claimed that he suffered from depression at the time of the shootings, evidenced by many changes in his behavior, including changes in his diet.
 Inaccurate media reports said his defense had presented junk food consumption as the cause of his mental state, rather than a symptom of it, leading to the derisive term "Twinkie defense"; this became a persistent myth, despite the fact that neither defense lawyer had argued junk food caused White to commit the shootings and had only mentioned Twinkies in passing.
 Rather, the defense argued that White's depression led to a state of mental diminished capacity, leaving him unable to have formed the premeditation necessary to commit first-degree murder.
 The jury accepted these arguments, and White was convicted of the lesser crime of voluntary manslaughter.
 He was sentenced to seven years' imprisonment.

 The verdict proved to be highly controversial, and many felt that the punishment so poorly matched the deed and circumstances that most San Franciscans believed White essentially got away with murder.
 In particular, many in the local gay community were outraged by the verdict and the resulting reduced prison sentence.
 Since Milk had been homosexual, many felt that homophobia had been a motivating factor in the jury's decision.
 This groundswell of anger sparked the city's White Night riots immediately after the verdict was announced.
-The verdict also ultimately led to changes by the legislature in 1981 and statewide voters in 1982 that ended California's diminished-capacity defense and substituted a somewhat different and slightly more limited "diminished actuality" defense.
+The verdict also ultimately led to changes by the legislature in 1981 and in 1982 statewide voters passed Proposition 8, which ended California's diminished-capacity defense and substituted a somewhat different and slightly more limited "diminished actuality" defense.